HKUNLP/HumanPrompt/README.md

       4. a minimal demo in `./examples` for running and testing your method.
    4. Create a demo of usage in ./examples folder.
    5. Require a PR to merge your branch into `main` branch.
+   6. We will handle the last few steps for you to make sure your method is well integrated into this framework.

 ### Pre-commit
 We use pre-commit to control the quality of code.